arsalanyavari/devops-roadmap/docs/docker/Layers.md

 ## Tips:
 use the `docker rmi -f $(docker images -f dangling=true -aq)` command to get rid of dangling images (images with `<none>` REPOSITORY and TAG name).

-Ok.
-If you want to know about the best practices to writting a Dockerfile you can take a look at the https://docs.docker.com/develop/develop-images/dockerfile_best-practices.